[Issue date: 8/12/2017]

 For more information visit the Commonwealth Attorney-General’s website

-Couples who are intending to marry will first need to complete and lodge the revised Notice of Intended Marriage [Fillable PDF 70kb] with their celebrant or with the Registry (if getting married at the Registry).
+Couples who are intending to marry will first need to complete and lodge the revised Notice of Intended Marriage - PDF with their celebrant or with the Registry (if getting married at the Registry).

 If you are interested in getting married with the Registry please complete the Registry wedding bookings form.

 The Marriage Amendment (Definition and Religious Freedoms) Bill 2017 became law on 9 December 2017.
 Couples regardless of sex can now marry in Australia by lodging a Notice of Intended Marriage.
 Parties are able to marry one month after the Notice is lodged.

 To register marriages that take place in the State of NSW in accordance with the

 NSW Births Deaths and Marriages Registration Act 1995.

 Registry Weddings are conducted in Chippendale and Parramatta Registries and venues in Wollongong.
 The same fees and conditions apply to all Registry weddings.